Worldloppet Ski Federation: Racing distances

 Actual racing distances may vary from year to year according to the local snow conditions, but usually, there are different categories: full distance (at least 42 km, the length of a non-skiing marathon (26 miles)) and shorter ones for children and less experienced skiers.
 For Vasaloppet, the oldest of the races, the full distance is about 90 km.
 Some races are freestyle (both skating and classic are allowed), but others only permit classic style.

 Worldloppet Master

-Those who complete Worldloppet races in 10 different countries, at least one of which is from a continent other than Europe, qualify as a Worldloppet Master.
+Those who complete Worldloppet races in 10 countries, at least one of which is from a continent other than Europe, qualify as a Worldloppet Master.
 They qualify for Worldloppet Gold Master if they have completed 10 main races, or a Silver Master if they have competed 10 races where some or all of them are short races.
 As of October 2019, more than 5,000 master titles have been issued.